ianlikono/jitsi-slack/README.md

 # Jitsi Slack - Jitsi Meet Integration for Slack

+# Add Video COnfrencing to slack using Jitsi Meet

 This project provides a Slack integration to enable starting video conferences from Slack and easily inviting Slack members to conferences.